giridhar7632/micro-bit/README.md

 On front face, it has 25 LEDs which we will use to display our game.

-These are the main parts of a micro:bit.:point_down:
+These are the main parts of a micro:bit:point_down:

 ![micro:bit parts]()